 I don't know what could be better than a slice of cake with a cup of tea or coffee for breakfast.
 It's such a weakness of mine!
-But it elates me so much that I don't see a reason why I should stop enjoying a cake during my breakfast.
-This lemon cake has a nice lemon flavour and the glaze makes it even better (which is my favourite part of the cake and disappears much faster than it should).
 This is a lightened up version and instead of 2 sticks of butter uses only 1.
 That means you can enjoy more of it!
-However, do not expect a buttery and dense cake - it's a bit crumbly but still delicious!
+However, do not expect a buttery and a dense cake - it's a bit crumbly but still delicious!
 Oh, and it's best eaten the day it is baked.
-You may leave it for another day but I suggest finishing it within 2 days as it hardens.
+You may leave it for another day but I suggest finishing it within 2 days as it hardens quite fast.

 Adapted from My Recipes.